JasonCaldwellMBA/AWS_DeepRacer-Object_Avoidance/README.md

 ## Executive Summary
 - 23 models were trained from 15 minutes to 3 hours.
     - Some were also cloned from earlier versions.
-- 4 models passed evaluation (3 laps without crashing).
+- 4 models passed evaluation.
-    - 2 in time trial race types.
+    - 3 laps without going completely off track.
-    - 2 in object avoidance race types with 2 fixed objects.
+    - Some also avoided 2 fixed objects.
-    - These training times need to be increased in order to improve the performance in more general scenarios.
 - Only 29% of project’s budget was used.

 ## Problem Statement